-So, you’ve automated 80% of your scheduling work, and now you want to take the next step towards making it to 100%.
+So, you’ve automated 80% of your lab scheduling effort, and now you want to take the next step towards making it to 100%.
 Not so fast!
-First, let’s take a closer look at lab automation and ask: how much is too much?
+Life science technology and innovation specialist, Adam Lester-George, takes a closer look at lab automation and asks “how much is too much?”

 The Lab of the Future is now